Frequently Asked Questions

 How do I search the Dictionary?

-From the front page you can type a term to search, choose to browse the facsimile images, or find a random word.
+From the front page you can type a term to search, choose to view printed pages, or find a random word.
 Please see our guide to searching for more details.

 How do I cite the Dictionary?